TrekHub/LynneMunini/README.md

-Data science and Machine learning enthusiast.
+Data science and Machine learning enthusiast
-Python developer
+Python developer.
 Software Enginnering student
 <!---
 lynnemunini/LYNNEMUNINI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.